 NZRS ceases to exist, and its people and services have been integrated into InternetNZ.
 The Domain Name Commission (DNCL) has also focused in on its independent role overseeing the .nz domain name space and administering the .nz dispute resolution service.
 They have a smaller Board which means .nz policy development is now the responsibility of InternetNZ.
 It will set up a new .nz policy committee to decide policy, fees and commercial terms.

-The rationale for all these changes is to simplify how internet users work with us, and to improve the effectiveness of our part in governance and management of the Internet.
-You can read more here on the background of this change.
+The rationale for all these changes is to simplify how Internet users work with us, and to improve the effectiveness of our part in governance and management of the Internet.
+You can read more on the background of this change in a blog from President Jamie Baddeley.

 We’re all still acting for a better world through a better, open and uncapturable Internet.